 The labour market support secures the income for unemployed individuals who reside in Finland but who do not qualify for an unemployment allowance because they have no work history.
 In other words, the labour market support is intended for unemployed individuals who are entering the labour market for the first time.
 It is also granted to unemployed persons who have got the unemployment allowance for the maximum period of days (500 days).

 If a self-employed person has been a member of an unemployment fund for the self-employed, they qualify for the earnings-related unemployment allowance or training.
 Otherwise they will get the basic allowance paid by Kela.

-A person who has turned 61 (born between 1957 and 1960) or 62 (born in 1961 or later) before the maximum number of unemployment allowance days (500) are up, has a right to additional days based on the Unemployment Security Act.
+A person has the right to additional days based on the Unemployment Security Act if they have reached the age that qualifies for additional days before the maximum number of unemployment allowance days (500 days) are up.
 In that case, the unemployment allowance is paid until they reach their retirement age or until they turn 65.

 The self-employed do not qualify for the additional days of the unemployment allowance.
 When the 500 days of the unemployment allowance are up, the self-employed may qualify for the labour market support.

 Persons born before 1950 had the chance to retire on an unemployment pension as of age 60.